GSUSB Device Stack

 }

-echo_id != 0xFFFFFFFF, the device will send a TX echo event back for that frame (see Section 6.2).
+echo_id != 0xFFFFFFFF, the device generates a corresponding TX echo event and sends it back

-- Classic CAN: payload is always 8 bytes
+- Classic CAN: payload is fixed at 8 bytes

-- CAN FD: payload is always 64 bytes
+- CAN FD: payload is fixed at 64 bytes

-- Optional timestamp: if hardware timestamping is enabled for the channel, append a 4-byte
+- Optional timestamp: if enabled for the channel, append 4 bytes

 - Classic: